filamentphp/filament/packages/notifications/docs/02-sending-notifications.md

 ## Setting a background color

-Optionally, a notification can have a background color to help with context.
+Notifications have no background color by default.
+You may want to provide additional context to your notification by setting a color as follows:

 ```php
 use Filament\Notifications\Notification;